About the three guys called George.

 Read an excerpt here.

-There used to be a picture of the Duke of Wellington and his staff, because one of the scarlet coats had to be Major George Hawkinville, part of the Quartermaster's division, and master of logistics.
+The wallpaper is a picture of the Duke of Wellington and his staff, andone of the attending officers could be Major George Hawkinville, part of the Quartermaster's division, and master of logistics.
 He was probably close to his boss, Colonel de Lancey, an interesting man with a romantic but ultimately tragic story.
 See if you can find a copy of In love and war : the De Lanceys at Waterloo by James B. Lamb.Your library or Inter Library Loan might be your best bet.

 This mini-series links into the Company of Rogues books.
 Tongue-in-cheek, I call this series "Three Guys Called George" because they were all christened George.
 I don't know why that name has such dull connotations these days, since the George who slew the dragon is one of the great heroes.

 Of course, in 18th and 19th century England, during the reigns of four King Georges, George was also a highly patriotic name, which is how my three guys ended up with the same name.
 They were all born at around the same time to neighboring families (must have been a wild party nine months before to celebrate the wedding of Sophronia Hawkinville to John Gervase, now Hawkinville.)
 This was also the thick of the French Revolution, when the French royal family was in dire straits.
 Of course the patriotic families decided to show their support of their monarchy by calling the three lads George.